Silvandax/Design-av-analytiska-system-final-project/README.md

 # Design-av-analytiska-system-final-project
+A Data visualization for fotball tournaments using a www.kaggle.com fotball dataset.

-I use https://simplemaps.com/ in my dataset
+I use https://simplemaps.com/ in my dataset for the coordinates to the cities.

-Based on the https://alhadaqa.com/ Unwelcome visualization
+Based on the https://alhadaqa.com/ THE UNWELCOMED visualization